hanita406/SessionShare/README.md

 - Break the limit of single sign-on
 - Sync login status across multiple browsers

-Using SyncMyCookie can easily meet the above requirements.
+Using SessionShare can easily meet the above requirements.

 You can log in on one browser and enable `Auto Push`.
 On other browsers, enable `Auto Merge` so your login status will sync across these browsers.

 ## Configuration
 In order to share cookies across devices, this extension encrypts your cookies and save them in Gist, which requires you to have a GitHub account.

-If you have suggestions for using other types of storage to save data, please create an issue [here](https://github.com/Andiedie/sync-my-cookie/issues).
+If you have suggestions for using other types of storage to save data, please create an issue.

 ### Generate GitHub Access Token
 GitHub Access Token (token for short) allows the extension to modify your Gist.
 You can generate a new token [here](https://github.com/settings/tokens/new).